mj33chen/ProjectLibrary/Doc/README.md

-In this directory you can the common documents to the cluster.
+In this directory you can find the common documents to the cluster.